Research Institutes, Centers and Consortia

 - International Arctic Research Center

-- Juneau Center, School of Fisheries and Ocean Sciences
+- Juneau Center, College of Fisheries and Ocean Sciences

 - Kodiak Seafood and Marine Science Center